pguerrero-igutierrez/clinical-simplification/README.md

 [![HuggingFace - Llama Demo](https://img.shields.io/badge/%20Demo-Llama--FT--merged-blue)](https://huggingface.co/spaces/pguerrero-igutierrez/llama-text-simplifier)

-This project develops and evaluates two **automatic clinical text simplification (ATS)** models for Spanish.
+This project develops and evaluates two **clinical ATS (automatic text simplification)** models for Spanish.
 Clinical texts are often written in dense technical language that patients and non-specialists struggle to understand.
 Our goal is to make medical information more accessible using fine-tuned language models.

 We fine-tune the models on the **CLARA-MeD simplified sentences dataset** (Bartolomé Rodríguez et al., 2024), a Spanish parallel corpus for clinical text simplification derived from clinical trial protocols.